Carbon fibre and Reglass technology

-Thanks to this exclusive Prepreg technology, it is possible to produce slight layers with a perfect distribution of tension.
+Thanks to this exclusive Prepreg technology, it is possible to produce thin layers with a perfect distribution of tension.
 The weight, the inertia and the thickness are reduced and therefore the relation between those factors is optimal.
 It’s the best offered on the market.

 Sheet wrapping, a sheet winding process

 The use of the one-directional Prepreg permits the application of fibres in various directions in a way so as to maximize their structural efficiency.
-After that comes the polymerization in an autoclave, which increments the quality and the mechanical features of the manufacturing as it avoids the possible empty zones, so the material becomes compact.
+After that comes the polymerization in an autoclave, which increments the quality and the mechanical features of the product as it avoids the possible empty zones, so the material becomes compact.

 The Nanotechnologies and composite products